 Well, the amplitude is what pretty much makes it a percussive massage.
 Before percussion massagers came into the market (before Theragun had become famous for it), vibrational therapy was the favored recovery method.

 Massage guns changed the trend to percussive therapy following Theragun’s invention.
-Even though many massage guns came into the market, they didn’t pay attention to the amplitude, and as a result, those devices back then only delivered vibrational therapy (surface-level massage).
+Even though many massage guns came into the market, they didn’t pay attention to the amplitude, and as a result, those devices back then only delivered vibrational therapy (surface-level hits).

 How Can You Know If a Massage Gun Has a High Enough Amplitude?